DerBrunoIR/AI-Learning-Paths/README.md

 # Project AI Learning Paths

-The aim of this project is to identify the common learning paths that TU Berlin students follow to study AI.
+The aim of this project is to identify the common learning paths students choose to learn about AI at TU Berlin.
 Data got collected manually from the learning platform ISIS (9.2025) and the oldest term goes back to 2020.

 Each module defines some learning goals.
 All courses are implementing a module for a given term.
 On the learning platform ISIS, students can enroll in such courses.
-If a studen enrolles into a course, the first and last name of that student are noted on that courses participation list.
+If a student enrolles into a course, the first and last name of that student are noted on that courses participation list.
 This entry is removed if the student leaves the course.
 Many students don't leave courses.
 Technically, every student can enroll in a course, but not all participants of a given course pass the final exam.